FyzHsn/graph-tools-api/README.md

 # Code Example
-`http://0.0.0.0:5000/api/v1/centrality?text=""Physics is the natural science that studies matter, its motion and behavior through space and time, and the related entities of energy and force.
-Newton's laws connect force, space and time and motion."`
+`http://0.0.0.0:5000/api/v1/centrality?text=Physics is the natural science that studies matter, its motion and behavior through space and time, and the related entities of energy and force.
+Newton's laws connect force, space and time and motion.`

 The request above will lead return the following json object:
 ```buildoutcfg